Dear Shareholders,

 5. DIVIDEND

-Company, the Board did not recommend payment of any dividend for the year ended 31st
+did not recommend payment of any dividend for the year ended 31st March, 2025.

 6. TRANSFER TO RESERVE

-appointed as statutory auditors of the company for a period of five years in the 4th AGM
+statutory auditors of the company for a period of five years in the 4th AGM i.e. till the

-The Auditors' Report for the fiscal 2024 does not contain any
+The Auditors' Report for the fiscal 2025 does not contain any qualification,

-qualification, reservation or adverse remark.
-Further, in terms of section 143 of the
+reservation or adverse remark.
+Further, in terms of section 143 of the Companies Act, 2013

-fraud has been reported by the Auditors of the Company where they have reasons to believe
+reported by the Auditors of the Company where they have reasons to believe that an offence

-that an offence involving fraud is being or has been committed against the company by
+involving fraud is being or has been committed against the company by officers or

 8. DEPOSITS

-Hence company need not to give details related to deposits.
-There is no non-compliance of
+need not to give details related to deposits.
+There is no non-compliance of the provisions

 9. PARTICULARS OF EMPLOYEES

-under the Companies Act, 2013 read with rule 5 of the Companies (Appointment and
+Companies Act, 2013 read with rule 5 of the Companies (Appointment and Remuneration of

-Remuneration of Managerial Personnel) Rules, 2014 and any amendments thereof, is attached
+Managerial Personnel) Rules, 2014 and any amendments thereof, is attached as Annexure-A.

 10. POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION